The Start of the Hike

 We rejoined the boys again and commenced our hike downhill into town.
 The path descends through some lovely flower filled meadows just beyond the chapel with views over the village.
 The way down ends on the road that we had walked back from Fornalutx the day before, near where Jerome had petted the cat, but we had never noticed the sign on previous visits – it was hidden behind a tree and not visible unless you come from Soller direction.
 We strolled the short section back into town, this time all the way to the main plaza, Placa de la Constitucio for our daily dose of ice cream at Can Pau, as the perfect end to our walk.

-This walk is more strenuous than the one I described in my previous post, but is ideal with children that like to walk but verges on a real hike more than a stroll.
+The walk to Mirador de Ses Barques from Soller is more strenuous than the one I described in my previous post, but is ideal with children that like to walk but verges on a real hike more than a stroll.
 The paths are a little rougher and there is a significant gain in height (around 350m) compared the other stroll I described.
 However, it is a rewarding challenge with the advantage of the stop at the Mirador for a view and some refreshments in the middle of the 4-5 hours it takes.

 As mentioned before, I recommend investing in a map and guide to the area – especially as there are a number of routes up and down.
 Plus I would ensure you are prepared for mountain walking with suitable footwear, clothing and a pack with water and snacks before setting out.